German Shepherd Dog Breed Info: Pictures, Puppies, Traits & Facts

 That being said, if you get your Shepherd as a puppy, introduce exercise into its life gradually.
 Until they’re at least 18 months old, never force them to run or jump, as this can hurt their developing bone structures.
 Instead, take them on slow walks, and hold gentle play sessions in your home or backyard.

 When they’ve reached adulthood, German Shepherds love to go on jogs, bike rides, and hikes with their owners.
 They’re especially fond of any kind of exercise where they can solve a problem, figure out a mystery, or learn a new command.
 They respond well to obedience school, agility training, and interactive toys, though they might not always be up for playing with other pooches at the dog park.

 As a rough guideline, expect to spend about an hour every day exercising a full-grown German Shepherd.

 Instead, the key is consistency.
 Show your German Shepherd puppy that every action it takes has a constant, predictable consequence.
 For example, if it starts barking whenever you play together, immediately take the toy away.
 Since German Shepherds are so smart, this only needs to happen a few times before the puppy learns that barking means playtime is over.
-This kind of negative reinforcement works far better than shouting at or spraying the dog.
+This kind of negative reinforcement works far better than shouting at them.

-Obedience classes with multiple puppies, starting as young as two months, will teach your Shepherd early on that other small creatures are friends, not food.
-Once it graduates, consider taking it back for more advanced training classes, which are a great way for it to get both physical and mental exercise.
+Obedience classes with multiple puppies, starting as young as 2 months, will teach your Shepherd early on that other small creatures are friends, not food.
+Once it graduates, consider taking it back for more advanced training classes, which is a great way for them to get both physical and mental exercise.

 German Shepherds Are Often Considered “One-Man” Dogs